mmcdermott/EventStreamGPT/EventStream/data/README.md

    stored, and vocabularies can be filtered to only elements occurring sufficiently frequently via a function and "idxmaps" (maps from vocabulary elements to their integer index) are also available via an accessor.
 These can be built from observations during pre-processing dynamically.
-6. `present_in_event_types` stores which for which types of events this measurement can be observed.
-This is only valid for `DYNAMIC` measurements, as `STATIC` measurements are not associated with events and `FUNCTIONAL_TIME_DEPENDENT` measurements are only dependent on timestamps among event variables, so can exist for all events.
-7. `observation_frequency` stores how frequently that measurement was observed with a non-null value (or a non-null key in the case of `MULTIVARIATE_REGRESSION` measurements) among all possible instances it could have been observed (e.g., all possible subjects for `STATIC` measurements, or otherwise all possible events of the valid type).
+6. `observation_frequency` stores how frequently that measurement was observed with a non-null value (or a non-null key in the case of `MULTIVARIATE_REGRESSION` measurements) among all possible instances it could have been observed (e.g., all possible subjects for `STATIC` measurements, or otherwise all possible events).

 This configuration file is readable from and writable to JSON files.
 Full details of the options for this configuration object can be found in its source documentation.